Open to Masters and PhD students:

 SOC6713 Qualitative Research Methods II: Qualitative Interviewing

 This course addresses both the technical and theoretical aspects of qualitative interviewing.
 It examines the roles of qualitative interviewing in knowledge production and reproduction, the constructive and inter-subjective nature of qualitative interviewing, the practices of reflexivity, hearing data, and interpreting silences.
 Using primary interview data from immigrant families from the Caribbean, China, Italy, and Sri Lanka, students will learn what types of interview data are needed to understand experiences of immigrant families, how to conduct qualitative interviews to elicit such types of data, how to analyze conceptual baggage in qualitative interviewing, and how to transcribe and analyze interview data.
 Students will acquire skills in qualitative interviewing by reading good examples and mistakes from transcripts of the 38 immigrant interviews, commenting on and revising the good examples and the mistakes, conducting and transcribing interviews of one's own, and analyzing the interview process, coding interview transcripts, and writing reflective essays.
 The course is an introductory level course and does not require prior methodological experience.
 However, because it is a course designed for sociology graduate students, prior experience with social science or completion of JRP 1000 is preferred.
 Permission of the instructor is required to enroll.
 The course accepts Master's and PhD level students.
 This course has a limited enrollment of 10 students, with priority being given to Sociology students.
 For non-Sociology students, please contact the instructor to be included in a waiting list.
 It is essential to attend the first class when enrollment-related issues will be sorted out.
 This course is offered through the Department of Sociology.
 Taught by Dr. Ping-Chun Hsiung.
+Not offered in 2014-15.
 Course Outline

 SWK6307H - Designing and Implementing Qualitative Social Work Research

 This course is an introduction to qualitative research, and is mandatory for first year Ph.D. students in Social Work.
 The course will introduce key features and issues in conducting qualitative research, with a focus on grounded theory approaches.
 Elements of community-based, participatory action research (CBR/CBPR), arts-based research, and indigenous research approaches will also be interwoven into the curriculum, with some introductions to interpretive methodologies.
 Pros and cons of each methodology are considered, and basic techniques of data collection and analysis are introduced, including interviews, observation, and coding.
 Selected other topics may include epistemological issues, researcher positionality, ethics, trustworthiness, use of qualitative data analysis programs, and working with community members/advisory boards.
 The course is constructed to ensure a cohesive progression across theoretical and methodological approaches.
 Throughout the class, close attention will be paid to our own social identities and their impact on our analysis and interventions.
 The lab sessions will be an integral part of this course with hands-on exercises and peer consultations to help students acquire basic tools to design and conduct qualitative research.
-There are two spaces reserved in this seminar course for doctoral students from CQ participating programs in 2011-12.
+There are two spaces reserved in this seminar course for doctoral students from CQ participating programs.
 This course is offered through the Factor-Inwentash Faculty of Social Work, and is taught by Dr. Ramona Alaggia with Billie Allan as the lab instructor.
 Course outline

 NUR1024 - Foundations of Qualitative Inquiry

 This course provides the critical foundations to qualitative research.
 It examines the conceptual and philosophical bases of various frameworks/approaches to qualitative research and their methodological implications.
 Specific debates related to theories employed in the field of health, research questions, designs, the positionality of the researcher, rigour, and ethics will be discussed.
 The course sets the stage for the 'how-to hands-on' instruction that comes in the data generating and analysis courses.
 The course may be taken by those just entering this methodological arena, or by those familiar with techniques/methods but missing the theoretical dimension.
 The course is designed for PhD students who have committed to qualitative theses and who are taking the EQR certificate series.
 There are no prerequisites and enrollment is via ROSI on a first-come-first-serve basis, with priority given to those in the Essentials series, and to those from the participating CQ programs.
 This course is offered through the Lawrence S. Bloomberg Faculty of Nursing.
-Not offered in 2013-14.
 Taught by Dr. Denise Gastaldo or Dr. Brenda Gladstone.
 Course Outline

 Intermediate and Advanced Courses (previous training required)